blackrockstraitor/blackrockstraitor/README.md

-Lost Temple's medic , at your service .
+SPREAD .

-- I'm not here to make this look pretty , I just need this information down .
+- Hey guys , Rochas here !
+I'm not here to make this look pretty , I just need this information down .
 Expect this to change A LOT !
 (Triggering topics/words at the DNI list so be careful)

 - I have a million names so you can just call me whichever one you want to !!
-Typically just Sebastian/Seb .
+Rochas would be preferred .
 (Meddy if roleplaying/in character and Sebby if you're Larry)

 - I am a minor and also a furry .
 Be weary of my age and your own !
 I've had many rough interactions with minors and adults alike .

 - ALWAYS FREE TO C+H AND INT WITH ME I HAVE A HUGE TOUCH COMFORT !!
-(Unless you're part of my DNI or I have DNI directly in my name)
+If I'm behind someone to the point of being hidden , I DO NOT WANT TO BE INTERACTED WITH UNLESS YOU'RE MY FRIEND .
+(Also do not cuddle me if you're in my DNI lol)

 - I have a typing quirk , please tell me to stop if you don't understand it or have a screen reader .
 (S = Z)